FinLegal/API-Documentation/README.md

 ## Introduction

-Intro.md provides a brief overview of the main casefunnel objects available via the API.
+Intro.md provides a brief overview of the main Casefunnel objects available via the API.

 ## Roadmap